sergeysova/es2-result-option/README.md

 ### chain

 Apply function that returns `Option` to value inside `Option`. <br/>
-If passed function returns not option, `Option.of` used to convert to option.
+If passed function returns not option, `Option.fromNullable` used to convert to option.

 <details><summary><code>chain :: Option f => f a ~> (a -> f b) -> f b</code></summary>